-Your vehicle is fitted with ISOFIX anchor points that accommodate universally approved ISOFIX child seats.
-These points are located on the forward facing rear seats with 2x fixed positions provided.
+The Isofic anchorage points are located on the forward facing rear seats with 2x fixed positions provided.

 The ISOFIX system comprises two rigid attachment arms on the child seat that attach to anchor points on the rear seat frame, located where the cushion and backrest meet.
-Positions are marked on the cushions.
+Positions are marked on the cushions

-Top tether anchor points are fitted on the upper seatbelt stanchion and are accessed by removing an insert on the backrest cushion or on the rear of the Aguti travelling seat..
+Top tether anchor points are fitted on the upper seatbelt stanchion and are accessed by removing an insert on the backrest cushion.